Hold on!

 5 - Customise app features

-Once Natasha has suggested the journeys your app needs, you review them, adding and subtracting extra or unnecessary journeys.
+Once Natasha has suggested the journeys your app needs, you can pick and choose the ones you want. .

 Deciding on the mobile platform you want to prioritise should be a walk in the park, whether that’s creating an app for Android or developing an iOS app.